WalletWasabi/WasabiDoc/docs/coinmonks.md

 When receiving bitcoin on an address, then you will notice two important aspects in the graphical user interface.
 First, the receiving address will be removed, as these should only be used once, [and never reused](https://docs.wasabiwallet.io/why-wasabi/AddressReuse.html)!
 Address reuse is one of the biggest privacy leaks in Bitcoin, as this makes it trivial for anyone to see which coins belong to the same user.
-Second, instead of showing only a total balance of the wallet, there is a list of all the coins that can be spend, these are unspent transaction outputs.
+Second, instead of showing only a total balance of the wallet, there is a list of all the coins that can be spent, these are unspent transaction outputs.
 Every coin is clearly labeled by the observers who know about the coin, as this was specified when generating the address.
 This makes coin control and conscious coin selection very intuitive and helps enormously with privacy.